John Lowe

 And for his well-pleasing faith may rest in blessed place.’

 Lowe was surveyor of all the manors of Battle Abbey.
-Some records of him in this role survive.
-He left money to be used after his death and that of his wife to completing the abbey’s new cloister.
-The shields on his brass both bore the same arms, On a chief indented three mullets
+Some archival records of him in this role survive.
+He left money to be used after his death and that of his wife for completing the abbey’s new cloister.
+The shields on his brass both bore the same arms, On a chief indented three mullets.

 Copyright (text and photo): Jon Bayliss